civican/legisinfo/44-1/bills/C-26/bill_text.md

 Subsection 2(3) of the `Transportation Appeal Tribunal of Canada Act` is replaced by the following:

-**(3)** The Tribunal also has jurisdiction in respect of reviews and appeals in connection with administrative monetary penalties provided for under sections 177 to 181 of the `Canada Transportation Act`, **sections `127` to `133` of the `Critical Cyber Systems Protection Act`**, sections 43 to 55 of the `International Bridges and Tunnels Act`, sections 129.01 to 129.19 of the `Canada Marine Act`, sections 16.1 to 16.25 of the `Motor Vehicle Safety Act`, sections 39.1 to 39.26 of the `Canadian Navigable Waters Act` and sections 130.01 to 130.19 of the `Marine Liability Act`.
+**(3)** The Tribunal also has jurisdiction in respect of reviews and appeals in connection with administrative monetary penalties provided for under sections 177 to 181 of the `Canada Transportation Act`, sections `127` to `133` of the `Critical Cyber Systems Protection Act`, sections 43 to 55 of the `International Bridges and Tunnels Act`, sections 129.01 to 129.19 of the `Canada Marine Act`, sections 16.1 to 16.25 of the `Motor Vehicle Safety Act`, sections 39.1 to 39.26 of the `Canadian Navigable Waters Act` and sections 130.01 to 130.19 of the `Marine Liability Act`.

-> **Explanatory Note**:
-> Existing text of subsection 2(3):
-> *Existing Text*:
-> > The Tribunal also has jurisdiction in respect of reviews and appeals in connection with administrative monetary penalties provided for under sections 177 to 181 of the `Canada Transportation Act`, sections 43 to 55 of the `International Bridges and Tunnels Act`, sections 129.01 to 129.19 of the `Canada Marine Act`, sections 16.1 to 16.25 of the `Motor Vehicle Safety Act`, sections 39.1 to 39.26 of the `Canadian Navigable Waters Act` and sections 130.01 to 130.19 of the `Marine Liability Act`.

 ### Coming into Force